 The Hinterlandt Arkestra performed only once, in 2003.
 The ensemble featured more than 20 musicians including Clayton Thomas, Adam Sussman, Matt Earle, Shannon O’Neill, Tim Fagan, Peter Hollo, Adrian Bertram, Shaun Hemsley, Carl Greenham, Josh Shipton, Andrew Hilton, Yew-Sun, Troy BB, Chris Nylstock, Dave Bullock, Ryan Kalinko, James Heiwai, Wart, Rod Cooper, Dave Smith and more.

-Jochen’s Former Bands:
+Some of Jochen’s Former Bands:

 Buckethead (1993-2000, with Hilmar Voigt, Patrick Kempf, Birger Löhl) This was the German band, not the US guitarist of the same name.
 Buckethead started as a jazzcore band under the influence of Victims Family, Minutemen, etc., but soon also wrote indie-pop songs and ended up in post-rock territory.
 Buckethead shared the stage with Melt-Banana!, All, Ninewood, Saccharine Trust, Rhythm Pigs, Helios Creed, Janitor Joe, The Notwist, Hammerhead, Big Chief, But Alive, and others.
 The band released a CD EP, two full-length CDs, and a vinyl 7″EP on Epistrophy, plus some compilation tracks.
 Hilmar later joined Hinterlandt in its trio incarnation.